 THANK YOU for expressing interest in volunteering at Hawkwood and for patience regarding the restrictions we are having to place on numbers in the Gardens at this time.
 All our volunteering starts with an induction day.
-We are currently not scheduling any more of these induction for the gardening opportunities until May.
-We currently have 5 different ways to volunteer at Hawkwood.
+We currently have 4 different ways to volunteer at Hawkwood.
 Please email; volunteering@ organiclea.org.uk to find out more.

 1. Taster sessions for: Wednesday volunteering linked to AQA ‘Introduction to Organic Gardening’.
 This is only for those economically inactive or in full receipt of work-related benefits: Ask to be informed about the next ‘taster day’ when you can also enroll for a certificate linked to 6 weeks volunteering.
 This regular volunteering slot is on a Wednesday, 10.15-4.15 and starts with a learning study group and closes with reflective written exercise.